JRdeLange/Games_Borrel/README.md

 For ease of use you can just push to main, but do make very sure you do not push anything else than your `name.py` file.
 Otherwise, you get points deducted!

+### AGAIN, MAKE SURE TO ONLY PUSH YOUR `name.py` FILE.
+Otherwise, you get points deducted!

 INSTALLATION INSTRUCTIONS

 Run `pyenv install 3.11.5` (or another 3.11.x)